RNanfuka/AdultIncomePrediction/README.md

 ```

 After `make all` completes, the rendered report will be available at: <http://localhost:8889/>

+Note: If you are running it for the first time, the Docker pull and the hyperparameter tuning may take some time.

 Alternatively, you can try running it on your local machine without Docker.